To receive, classify, and index all relevant material including (but not limited to) the following:

 Like any other AA service work, the primary purpose of those involved with archival work is to carry the message of Alcoholics Anonymous.

 Archives service work is much more than mere custodial activity; it is the means by which we collect, preserve and share the rich and meaningful heritage of our fellowship.
 It is by the collection and sharing of these important historical elements that our gratitude is strengthened.

 The scope of the Area 78 Archives is to provide a sense of its own past to the fellowship and to keep accurate records so that myth does not predominate over fact.

-Questions about the Archives, the Archives Committee or Archives' service work can be emailed to archives @ area78.org.
+Questions about the Archives, the Archives Committee or Archives' service work can be emailed via this link here.